-The following set of guides is provided for the ETM[®] System:
+The following set of guides is provided for the ETM® System:

-ETM[®] System User Guide-Explains ETM System Concepts and provides task-oriented instructions for using the ETM System, including a Quick Start.
+ETM® System User Guide-Explains ETM System Concepts and provides task-oriented instructions for using the ETM System, including a Quick Start.

 ETM® System Installation Guides-Provide task-oriented installation and configuration instructions and explanations for technicians performing system setup.
-This set of guides includes a primary system installation guide and separate guides for the Unified Trunk Application (UTA) and for database preparation.
+This set of guides includes a primary system installation guide and separate guides for the Unified Trunk Application (UTA) and inline SIP application installation, and for database preparation.